Transtar Radio Networks

 Transtar was the first radio network to provide 24-hour music programming to local affiliates.
-The slate of 24-hour networks is now owned by Westwood One and operated by Dial Global.
+The slate of 24-hour networks is now owned by Westwood One.
 The studios were located in Valencia, California.

 History

 Transtar was founded in 1981 by C. Terry Robinson and Bill Moyes.
-The network debuted at around the same time as the Satellite Music Network, based in Mokena, Illinois.
+The network debuted at around the same time as the Satellite Music Network (SMN), based in Mokena, Illinois.
 Both companies marketed themselves to prospective affiliates by offering carefully selected music presented by major market talent of high quality that a local station could never afford, as well as the capability of using existing studio equipment like reel-to-reel tape decks and cartridge playback machines to help make an affordable transition.
 A station signing up for the service would likely need a satellite antenna and receiver, a 25 Hz tone generator to place at the end of commercial clusters at the end of a break recorded on the reel, and 25/35 Hz tone sensors to trigger local liners and station identification.
 The network communicated with affiliates by using a computer printer (most likely in the studio) that would keep local programming staff informed of announcer changes, closed circuit feeds, and other vital information.

-While Satellite Music Network had more affiliates, Transtar offered one major advantage over SMN...a digital cue system.
+While Satellite Music Network had more affiliates, Transtar offered one major advantage over SMN, a digital cue system.
 This was especially important among potential affiliates that were FM stations.
 The digital cue system allowed the network to cue tape machines at the local affiliate station with external data channels sent on a separate digital subcarrier.
 SMN, on the other hand, cued stations using a subaudible tone on the program feed as it was aired live, but eliminated them from being heard by listeners through filtering out the lower end of the audio signal.
 While the difference in audio would be negligible at worst on an AM affiliate, it was particularly obvious on an FM station subscribing to the service when a bass line heard on a particular favorite song was now found to be missing.